 Metallic gold details, optimistic retro colors and organic and rounded forms are hinting toward our out-of-this world source of inspiration.
 Discover small details, like lamps inspired by rocket ships that remind you of the moon landing and handsourced and unique vintage pieces straight out of the 50ies and 60ies.

 The aim is to celebrate the 50ies and 60ies and the technological progress made in that time and that eventually led to the Moon landing.
 Central values of this time, which are also reflected in the hotel design, were the love of life, the joy of discovering and excitement for the future.

 We certainly can't wait to welcome you as one of our first guests.
-Book your stay now and get to know the new star on Dusseldorf’s firmament, Ruby Luna, yourself!
+Book your stay now and get to know our star on Dusseldorf’s sky, Ruby Luna, yourself.